Alexandra Salvador

-Alexandra Lucía Jean Salvador Duthie (born 11 August 1995) is a Canadian-born Ecuadorian professional footballer who plays as a defender or midfielder for American college team Alcorn State Lady Braves and the Ecuador national team.
+Alexandra Lucía Jean Salvador Duthie (born 11 August 1995) is a Canadian-born Ecuadorian professional footballer who plays as a defender or midfielder.
 She serves as the captain for the Lady Braves.

 Salvador was part of the Ecuadorian squad for the 2015 FIFA Women's World Cup.
 She also had a brief stint in the Ecuadorian league playing for San Francisco.
 She was raised in Waterloo, Ontario, Canada.